What are the stressors in the pet bird? How to recognize them through the symptoms? What must be done to allow the bird to no longer suffer from it?

 A disturbing living space

-An overcrowded cage or aviary is also a source of disturbance for the bird, as is its location .
-Some bird species need calm , while others, on the other hand, appreciate being active around them .
+An overcrowded cage or aviary is also a source of disturbance for the bird, as is its location.

-Recognize the signs of stress in the bird
+Recognize the signs of stress in the parrot

-Another symptom related to stress in the pet bird: a dull plumage .
+Another symptom is related to stress in the pet bird: a dull plumage.

 This will, for example, change the location of the cage; place it in the living room or living room if it needs to feel surrounded or in a quieter place if it does not support the agitation.